glenndehaan/docker-tools/README.md

 Below is an overview of all installed tools besides the default tools already available within Alpine Linux:

 * **bash**: A widely used shell for executing commands, scripting, and interactive shell sessions.
+* **less**: View and navigate large text files comfortably within the terminal.
+* **glow**: Render markdown files in the terminal with rich formatting and syntax highlighting.
 * **htop**: An interactive process viewer that provides detailed information about system processes, resource utilization, and more.
 * **mc**: Midnight Commander, a text-based file manager that allows for efficient file operations within the container.
 * **git**: Version control system for tracking changes in source code and collaborating with others.